|

 1. Detach the databases

 2. Copy/move the databases to the new server.
-Note: Do not move

-the sample database.
+the 'Sample' database.

 3. Attach the databases on the new server.